-WOWSA emphasizes and requires that athlete, volunteer and staff safety must be the highest priority at all times.
+WOWSA emphasizes and requires that athletes, volunteers and event staff make safety the highest priority at all times.
 Adherence to rules, protocols, procedures and policies must be put aside when there is an issue of personal safety during any sanctioned open water swimming event.

 WOWSA 1.7 – Documentation

 WOWSA provides Sanctioning Event Documentation and Observer Reports for solo swims and relays.
-These documents must be completed in full and returned to WOWSA to complete the sanctioning requirements.
+These documents must be completed in full and returned to WOWSA to complete the sanctioning and ratification requirements.